Hedley (album)

-Hedley is the debut studio album recorded by Canadian rock band Hedley, released in Canada on September 6, 2005, through Universal Music Canada.
+Hedley is the debut studio album by Canadian rock band Hedley, released in Canada on September 6, 2005, through Universal Music Canada.
 The album reached the top 3 on the Canadian Albums Chart and has been certified double platinum by Music Canada.
 It garnered a nomination for Rock Album of the Year at the 2006 Juno Awards.

 Six tracks were released as singles: "On My Own", "Villain", "Trip", "321", "Gunnin'", and "Street Fight".
 The music videos for all of these songs, except "Villain" and "Street Fight", reached #1 on the MuchMusic countdown.

 Following Hedley signing a US record deal with Capitol Records in the summer of 2006, the album was released in the US on September 26, 2006.
 In Canada, a "Platinum edition" of the album was released on November 21, 2006, with four bonus tracks and the updated album cover.

 Seven of the songs are featured on the 2009 US version of their next album Famous Last Words, released under the title Never Too Late.

+Background and release

+Hedley first formed in 2003, by frontman Jacob Hoggard with Kevin Giesbrecht, Kevin Heeres, Ryan Federau, and Brandon McKay.
+Hoggard appeared on the second season of Canadian Idol in 2004, where he placed third.
+Shortly after, Hedley re-formed with Hoggard as the only original member and was joined by guitarist Dave Rosin, bassist Tommy Mac, and drummer Chris Crippin, all of whom previously teamed in the Vancouver band Everything After.
+The band picked up attention at the Canadian Music Week 2005 media showcase and, soon after, signed with Universal Music Canada.
+"Street Fight" was the first song they wrote together, which was part of their five-track demo they sent to the label.
+The album was recorded at Armoury Studios, Greenhouse Studios, Hipposonic Studios, Mushroom Studios and The Farm Studios in British Columbia, with producers Brian Howes and Garth Richardson.

+The album was released on September 6, 2005, through Universal Music Canada.
+They embarked on a fall 2005 tour across Canada, with support from The Weekend and Faber Drive.
+They also joined Simple Plan on a 19-city Canadian tour from November to December 2005.
+The group headlined The Cross Canada tour with MxPx and Faber from February to March 2006.
+During June 2006, the band went on tour in the US, opening for Yellowcard, with Matchbox Romance.
+In the summer of 2006, they signed a record deal with Capitol Records, and released their self-titled debut album in the US on September 26, 2006.